survivejs/webpack-book/manuscript/extending/01_loaders.md

 {pagebreak}

 A pitch loader can be used to attach metadata to the input to use later.
 In this example, cache was constructed during the pitching stage and it was accessed during normal execution.

-T> The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API in detail.
-You can see all fields available through `this` there.

-W> Although using *loader-runner* can be convenient for developing and testing loaders, it's a good idea to implement integration tests that run it against webpack itself.
-Node and webpack environments have subtle differences making this essential.

 ## Conclusion